KRIISHSHARMA/5G-PHY-LAYER/README.md

 ## reference frequency calculation F<sub>ref</sub>
 ![Screenshot from 2023-11-24 19-47-28](https://github.com/KRIISHSHARMA/5G_TECHNOLOGY_ARCHITECTURE_AND_PROTOCOLS/assets/86760658/e48cd536-6c5e-42f2-9935-e5a939341c92)

+- absoluteFrequencyPointA: It represents the common reference point A, this reference point is the 0th RB of 273 RBs, which is the center point of RB#0.
 - global raster is the min distance in terms of frequency that can be there between reference frequencies
 - channel raster is the minimum distance between center frequencies of two channels